UBC-MDS/DSCI_522_group_31/README.md

 real-world.

-The data set used in this project is the “Online Shoppers Purchasing Intention” dataset provided by the [GÃ¶zalan Group](http://www.gozalangroup.com.tr/) and used by Sakar, OC et al. in their 2018 analysis publsihed in [Neural Computing and Applications](https://link.springer.com/article/10.1007/s00521-018-3523-0)(Sakar
+The data set used in this project is the “Online Shoppers Purchasing Intention” dataset provided by the [Gözalan Group](http://www.gozalangroup.com.tr/) and used by Sakar, OC et al. in their 2018 analysis publsihed in [Neural Computing and Applications](https://link.springer.com/article/10.1007/s00521-018-3523-0)(Sakar